LOCOSP/projectZero/README.md

 ![alt text](image-11.png)

-SAE Overflow attacks the only one selected network:
+SAE Overflow attacks only one selected network.
+Remember, you should have confirmed exactly one selected target:

 ![alt text](image-12.png)